sc3/crime-punishment/content/index.md

 The three categories (open, FOIA, and unavailable) specify three distinct means of obtaining relevant data.
 The size of the circles represents the amount of data in each category; an empty cell means that no information can be obtained by that means.

+Every record or data that's collected by the government should be available to the public under the Freedom of Information Act Request.
+Any category labeled "FOIA" refers to the data that was made available under this law.

 <div>
     <table>
        <tr>